 If we cast out a spinner or a spoon and start retrieving it, the lure may only go down 2 or 3 feet.
 That’s great if the spot is only 3 or 4 feet deep but it’s bad if the spot is 7 to 9 feet deep.

 Therefore we have to find the bottom to make sure we are deep enough.
 The way I find the bottom is to use lures that run deeper like a deep-diving crankbait or plug or I will use sinking lures like a spinner.

 FYI, a wide blade spinner will run shallower than a thin blade spinner.

 I cast and make a retrieve with my rod tip straight out or pointed slightly towards the water.
 If I don’t hit bottom I will repeat the exact same cast, same spot, same path but this time with my rod tip lower or even touching the water.
-If I don’t hit bottom I repeat again but this tip with my tip a foot or two into the water.
+If I don’t hit bottom I repeat again but this time it will be with my tip a foot or two into the water.

 If I hit bottom on any cast I will lift my tip up, if it hit again partway through the cast I lift the tip even higher.